 Informed consent is a process through which you learn details about the trial before deciding whether to take part.
-This includes learning about the trial’s purpose and possible risks and benefits.
-This is a critical part of ensuring patient safety in research.
+This process includes learning about the trial’s purpose and possible risks and benefits.
+It is a critical part of ensuring patient safety in research.

 During the informed consent process, the research team, which is made up of doctors and nurses, first explains the trial to you.
 The team explains the trial's: